violaaliwarga/Bike-Share-Analysis/README.md

 #### 4.1.5.
 What are the top 10 most frequent routes taken by each membership type?
 Casual riders frequently travel to popular city locations such as DuSable Lake Shore Dr & Monroe St and Millennium Park.
 Annual members, however, often take routes like Ellis Ave & 60th St and University Ave & 57th St. This indicates that casual riders are more likely to visit notable city destinations, while annual members’ routes are more indicative of regular commuting or specific destinations.

 #### 4.1.6.
-What are the preferences for different rideable types by time of day and membership type?
+How do rideable type preferences vary by time of day and membership type?**
-Both casual riders and annual members prefer electric bikes, but they differ in their usage times.
-Casual riders tend to use electric bikes more from 12:00 to 18:00, while annual members show a preference for electric bikes primarily in the morning and early afternoon.
+Casual riders prefer electric bikes, with peak usage occurring between 12:00 and 18:00, aligning with midday to early evening activities.
+In contrast, annual members favor classic bikes, especially during the morning and early afternoon hours, likely reflecting their use for regular commutes.

 #### 4.1.7.
 What are the popular ride duration segments for each membership type?
 For casual riders, the most popular ride duration segments are medium (3,634,730 rides) and long (2,396,451 rides) rides.
 Annual members prefer medium (6,891,259 rides) and short (3,139,432 rides) rides.
 This indicates that casual riders are inclined towards longer rides, while annual members favor shorter, more frequent trips.